typographist/postcss/README.md

     }
   }
   ```
   Using the @ t-root directive, we calculated the size of the root font for each breakpoint.
-Also now we have the opportunity to link our css and javascript with native css variables.
+Also now we have the opportunity to link our css and javascript to native css variables.
 The value of each breakpoint is converted to em.

   Input
   ```css